 Losing attachments in endless email threads

-Problem #2 with email is that you end up losing your attachments deep in your email threads.
+Problem #2 with email is that you end up losing your attachments deep in your email threads, especially when clients upload multiple files.
 Does this sound familiar?

 * Open email, look for attachment, nope, not in there.
 Close email.*